commercialhaskell/stack/doc/nix_integration.md

 launch themselves in a local build environment (using `nix-shell` behind the scenes).

-If `enable:` is set to `false`, you can still build in a nix-shell by passing the `--nix` flag to stack, for instance `stack --nix build`.
+If `enable:` is omitted or set to `false`, you can still build in a nix-shell by passing the `--nix` flag to stack, for instance `stack --nix build`.
 Passing any `--nix*` option to the command line will do the same.

 **Known limitation on OS X:** currently, `stack --nix ghci` fails on OS X, due to a bug in GHCi when working with external shared